godfreynolan/DJITutorialsKotlin/5-MapView/README.md

 ### Importing the DJI Dependencies

 Please follow [Lab Two: Import and Activate SDK into Application](https://github.com/riisinterns/drone-lab-two-import-and-activate-sdk-in-android-studio) tutorial to learn how to import the Android SDK Maven Dependency for DJI.
-Please use the follow gradle files.
+Please use the following gradle files.

 #### Build.gradle (Project)
 ```kotlin